Purple Heroin: Everything You Need to Know About This Colorful Version of Heroin

 The reality is that regardless of the color of heroin, it will remain dangerous.
 Even a slight dose of heroin can cause addiction and lead to further health complications.
 Street drugs are highly unreliable and risky.
 Almost all street drugs are cut with other substances, and that combination can be deadly.
 The taste of purple heroin has varying experiences and reports.
 Some say it's difficult to discern, while others say it has no odor or taste.

-What is Purple Heroin Made Of?
+What Is Purple Heroin Made Of?

 Purple heroin is often combined with other substances and chemicals to amplify and increase the effects.
 Some of the commonly combined drug substances are mentioned below: